-RM RT12 contained twenty specimens for identification for which there was a good, albeit varied, level of agreement through all ten participants.
-At the generic level, there were a total of twenty-five differences (from a potential two hundred) across the ten sets of data received from the five participating laboratories (12.5%).
-At the specific level, there were a total of thirty-nine differences (19.5%).
-Although the total number of differences was much lower than the previous year the overall % of incorrect species identification did not change due to the lower number of participants in the current ring test.
+RM RT13 contained twenty specimens for identification for which there was a good, albeit varied, level of agreement through all thirteen participants.
+At the generic level, there were a total of twenty-seven differences (from a potential 260) across the thirteen sets of data received from the six participating laboratories (10.38%).
+At the specific level, there were a total of fifty-three differences (20.38%).
+Although the overall % of incorrect species identification was consistent with the previous year the total number of differences was much higher due to the increased number of participants.